Priapism: Prolonged erection

 What to expect from your doctor

-Your doctor may also order laboratory tests to determine if you have a disease or condition that is causing priapism.
+Your doctor may also order laboratory tests to determine if a disease or condition is causing priapism.

 What you can do in the meantime